MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/recipientnotfound-ndr.md

 ---
 title: 550 5.1.10 RESOLVER.ADR.RecipientNotFound in Office 365.
-description: Describes an NDR error that an Office 365 user receives when they try to send email to on-premises Exchange users in a hybrid deployment.
+description: Describes an NDR error that a Microsoft 365 user receives when they try to send email to on-premises Exchange users in a hybrid deployment.
 Provides a solution.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm